Okay, thanks for reminding me of that because I'll keep reminding me of that.

 It's the liberal side of the aisle that breaks those liberties in the worst way.

-The Democrats say they want to be perceived as tough on national security, but uh they they don't want to be too tough on national, but they really want to be perceived as protecting civil liberties.
+The Democrats say they want to be perceived as tough on national security, but they don't want to be too tough on national, but they really want to be perceived as protecting civil liberties.

-Well, talk to um talk to the branch dividians.
+Well, talk to the branch developions.

 Yeah, to the left.

-I mean, they're a wacko religious bunch.
+I mean, they're a wacko-religious bunch.

 But Caesar Chavez, now there's a man, there's a man.